On asymptotic approximation of the modified Camassa-Holm equation in different space-time solitonic regions: Deformation of the RH problem

 \end{Proposition} \begin{proof} Properties (a), (b), (d) and (f) can be obtain by simple calculation from the definition of $T(z)$ in (\ref{T}).
 And (c) follows from the Plemelj formula.
 By the Laurent expansion (e) can be obtained immediately.
-For brevity, we omit computation. \end{proof}
+And for (g), analogously to \cite{fNLS}, rewrite